pgEdge/spock/README.md

 ## Multi-Master Replication with Conflict Resolution & Avoidance

-This SPOCK extension provides multi-master replication for PostgreSQL 15+ We leveraged the [BDR2](https://github.com/2ndQuadrant/bdr/tree/REL0_9_94b2) Open Source project as a solid foundation to build upon for this enterprise-class extension.
+This SPOCK extension provides multi-master replication for PostgreSQL 14+ We leveraged the [BDR2](https://github.com/2ndQuadrant/bdr/tree/REL0_9_94b2) Open Source project as a solid foundation to build upon for this enterprise-class extension.

 Our production version is 3.2 and includes the following important enhancements beyond Spock 3.1:

+* Support for pg14
 * Support for pg17devel
-* Support for Snowflake Sequence migrations
+* Support for Snowflake Sequences
 * Support for setting a database to ReadOnly
 * Prelim support for Hidden Columns
 * A couple small bug fixes from pgLogical